monteiz/shared-file-view/README.md

 ## Credits

-SharedFileView is built upon the work of several open-source projects and contributors.
-We would like to thank the following individuals and organizations for their contributions to SharedFileView:
+I would like to thank the following individuals for their contributions to SharedFileView:

 - Seth Heeren ([@sehe](https://github.com/sehe)), for providing the original approach that underlie SharedFileView.
 - Allen Luce ([@allenluce](https://github.com/allenluce)), for creating the [`mmap-object`](https://github.com/allenluce/mmap-object) package that inspired SharedFileView.